flutter/website/src/docs/cookbook/networking/delete-data.md

   );

   if (response.statusCode == 200) {
-    // If the server did return a 200 OK response,
+    // If the server returned a 200 OK response,
     // then parse the JSON.
 After deleting,
     // you'll get an empty JSON `{}` response.
-    // Don't return `null` here, otherwise
+    // Don't return `null`, otherwise
-    // `snapshot.hasData` would always return false
+    // `snapshot.hasData` will always return false
     // on `FutureBuilder`.
     return Album.fromJson(json.decode(response.body));
   } else {